patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/toolbar/toolbar.md

 #### Search filter
 <img src="./img/search-filter.png" alt="search filter" width="355" />

 A search filter is intended to be used with a filter group as shown below when you want to include a single search field together with one or more select filters.
-It include an 8px spacer to the right of the item to enforce association with other filters.
+It includes an 8px spacer to the right of the item to enforce association with other filters.
 See the [Filters](design-guidelines/usage-and-behavior/filters) documentation for more information about using filters.

 <img src="./img/toolbar-multiple-filters.png" alt="toolbar with a search filter and filter group" width="1210" />